 September not only brings weather warm enough for outdoor activities, and events such as the Whitianga Scallop Festival, but some urban indoor festivals celebrating the arts are a draw for visitors.

-International Film Festival: The New Zealand International Film Festival (NZIFF) celebrates the world of film throughout New Zealand.
-The event, held August through September, takes place in theaters and venues in 13 towns and cities around the country.
-The event features carefully-curated full-length films, documentaries, and short films.
+- International Film Festival: The New Zealand International Film Festival (NZIFF) celebrates the world of film throughout New Zealand.
+The event, held August through September, takes place in theaters and venues in 13 towns and cities around the country and features carefully-curated full-length films, documentaries, and short films.

 - New Zealand Fashion Week: Held in Aukland the end of August through the beginning of September, fashion week enables local and international designers to showcase and promote their collections to an international audience.
 During the NZ Fashion Weekend, the public can attend and catch the latest in contemporary styles.